-After Iowa snafu, Washington officials glad to be rid of caucuses
+After Iowa snafu, Washington state officials glad to be rid of caucuses

 Washington’s caucuses, which state Democrats have long used to choose delegates to the party’s presidential nominating convention, have essentially ended.
 This year, for the first time, both the Republican and Democratic parties will award all their pledged presidential delegates based on a regular primary election.

 That primary, on March 10, will function much the same as the primary elections held every August.
-Voters will receive their ballots in the mail, instead of commuting to neighborhood elementary schools and gymnasiums.
+Voters will receive their ballots in the mail instead of commuting to neighborhood elementary schools and gymnasiums.
 They will cast their ballots at home and put them in the mail or a drop box, instead of huddling into little groups.
 Rather than volunteers counting how many people are in each huddle, election workers will examine each paper ballot, confirming that signatures match, and then feed them into electronic scanners for counting.

 The whole process will be run and overseen by county elections administrators and the secretary of state, not state political parties and legions of volunteers, as in Iowa.